Wir haben Ihre Anfrage erhalten und unsere Mitarbeiter werden Sie so schnell wie möglich kontaktieren.

 WHAT´S NOT INCLUDED?

-This fee does not include flights to and from Ecuador, transportation from and to Puerto Lopez, breakfast, lunch or dinner, drinks, compulsory health and travel insurance, tips, and personal expenses.
+This fee does not include flights to and from Ecuador, transportation from and to Puerto Lopez, breakfast, lunch or dinner, drinks, buses or tuk-tuk in Puerto Lopez, compulsory health and travel insurance, tips, and personal expenses.

 WHAT TO BRING?